 There is another similar species, Calystegia silvatica, with subtle differences.
 Missouri Plants says the taxonomy of this group is controversial and some authors subdivide the genus differently.
 Some do not distinguish it from Calystegia silvatica at all and consider it synonymous with Calystegia sepium.

 Calystegia sepium is a herbaceous vine that climbs vertically and spreads horizontally on other plants and fences.
 Its roots can grow to around 10’ long and trying to pull it up to get rid of them is fruitless.
 New plants can grow from any part left behind.
 This species is said to produce allelopathic chemicals that inhibit the growth of other plants.
-Plants spread rapidly by their rhizomatous roots and seeds.
+Some websites say this species spreads rapidly by its rhizomatous roots and seeds.
 Missouri Plants, however, says the species is not as aggressive as the Field Bindweed (Convolvulus arvensis).
 Calystegia sepium is less aggressive and is usually well-behaved.
 It lacks the deep, extensive rootstock which makes field bindweed such a pest in crop fields.
 Some members of the Calystegia genus are cultivated as ornamentals on trellises and fences.

 The species has a widespread distribution and is native to North America, Eurasia, and many other parts of the world.
 It is adaptable to a variety of soil and conditions and can be found in disturbed areas such as cropland and pastures as well as abandoned fields, along roadsides, streams, and railroads.